liweinan/liweinan.github.io/_posts/2017-03-07-material-design.md

 ![2017-03-07-atom-theme.png]({{ site.url }}/assets/2017-03-07-atom-theme.png)

-As the screenshot shown above, I have installed `atom-material-syntax` and `atom-material-ui` and enable them in `UI Theme` and `Syntax Theme` settings.
+As the screenshot shown above, I have installed `atom-material-syntax` and `atom-material-ui` and enabled them in `UI Theme` and `Syntax Theme` settings.
 Here is a screenshot of the _Atom_ appearance after the above two themes are applied:

 ![2017-03-07-atom-appearance.png]({{ site.url }}/assets/2017-03-07-atom-appearance.png)